maierbn/opendihu/doc/sphinx/user/installation.rst

                                                                           | files, which is the concept of VTK files.
 `googletest <https://github.com/google/googletest>`_              no      | A testing framework, used for unit tests.
 Opendihu
                                                                           | compiles also without unit tests, but it is recommended
-                                                                          | to have them, especially when developing within the core.
+                                                                          | to have them, especially for development of the core.
 `SEMT <https://github.com/maierbn/semt>`_                         no      | This is a small C++ symbolic differentiation toolbox
                                                                           | that will be used for nonlinear solid mechanics, to
                                                                           | derive material laws.
 `ADIOS2 <https://adios2.readthedocs.io/en/latest>`_               no      | Binary output file format and library, parallely
                                                                           | efficient and self-descriptive.
-This only installs,
+This is only installed,
                                                                           | if you have a very recent version of `cmake`.
-It is no
+If this
-                                                                          | problem, if this fails to install as most users won't
+                                                                          | fails to install it is no problem as most users won't
                                                                           | need it.
 It is needed for interfacing `MegaMol`.
-`MegaMol <https://megamol.org/>`_                                 no      | The parallel visualization framework developed at VISUS,
-                                                                          | Uni Stuttgart.
-This installs the official version.
-To
-                                                                          | interface with opendihu, you would need a version that
-                                                                          | is not yet released.
-Therefore it is fine, if this is
-                                                                          | not installed.
 `Vc <https://vcdevel.github.io/Vc-1.4.1/index.html>`_            yes      | A vectorization library that produces `simd` code
                                                                           | depending on the hardware capabilities.
                                                                           |